adkelley/semanalytics/README.md

 **Click to explore** - explore the network by clicking on an existing svg
 **Color by avg followers** - average followers together and color words across a gradient so you can see if some terms are being pushed by extra popular users, or by regular people
 **Link to Twitter** - I find myself regularly going to twitter to search word combinations in order to clarify the intent/meaning of patterns I'm seeing.
 We have the original tweets, is there any way to cleanly display this if desired
+**Increasing interactivity** - with d3
+**Word distance** - could be measured with colors
+**User controls tweet depth** - could be really helpful, also could interact with limits
+**Time Travel** - pull an until value first, and then take the tweet id and run a since_id to grab tweets that happened after a date

 ### Models - User, Query, Tweet